-If you’re one of the 34 million Americans diagnosed with asthma, Dr. Richard Herrscher is a well-respected allergist who can help you understand this chronic respiratory condition and develop a multitiered treatment approach that keeps it under control.
+If you’re one of the 34 million Americans diagnosed with asthma, At AIR Care, Richard Herrscher, MD, and Maryam Saifi, MD can help you understand this chronic respiratory condition and develop a multitiered treatment approach that keeps it under control.
 While it’s a serious condition that shouldn’t go ignored, there’s really no need to let asthma rule your life.
 Call one of the offices for an appointment with Dr. Herrscher at AIR Care in Dallas or Plano, Texas, or schedule your visit online.

 Asthma is a chronic (long-term) inflammatory disease that affects the walls of the large and small airways that move air into and out of your lungs.
 The inflammation reduces the size of these passages and can trigger a tightening of the surrounding muscles, which makes it hard to breathe.